Katherine – preparation before heading to WA

-We finished all preparation on the third day, and finally had time to visit the hot springs.
-The water was warm and very refreshing.We did not want to leave it.
-Nell made some progress with her swimming skills and we could see that she gets a lot of fun from it.
+We finished all our preparations by the third day, and finally had time to visit the hot springs.
+The water was warm and very refreshing, and we found it hard to leave.
+While we were there, Nell made some progress with her swimming skills, and it was clear to see that she was having a lot of fun.

 Katherine Botanical Gardens

 Later on, we visited the Katherine Botanical Gardens and strolled along the pathways.
 Some plants were fascinating to look at.
 However, since it was the dry season, many of them were dormant, and we couldn’t appreciate the full beauty of the garden.

 We are leaving Katherine tomorrow and heading to Western Australia.